 From a geomorphologic perspective, the Carajás ranges and the Trairão iron formations are at an altitude susceptible for lateritic soils development, increasing the possibility for the formation of ferric supergene enrichment near surface.

-Besides the favorable geomorphologic conditions for developing secondary mineralization, the geological reconnaissance suggests the ferriferous formations were affected by metamorphic and hydrothermal processes that may have concentrated the primary epigenetic mineralization.
+Besides the favorable geomorphologic conditions for developing secondary mineralization it is apparent that the ferriferous formations were affected by metamorphic and hydrothermal processes that may have concentrated the primary epigenetic mineralization.